Normally a study in contrasts, paint companies’ 2022 colors of the year are pretty much the same

 But perhaps the strongest appeal of misty green-gray is its easy versatility.
 For many designers and color experts, it is essentially a neutral.

-Sherwin-Williams’ forecasting discussions included emeralds, olives, and sage greens, but all were too verdant or loud for the average consumer.
+Sherwin-Williams’s forecasting discussions included emeralds, olives, and sage greens, but all were too verdant or loud for the average consumer.
 “The touch of gray makes it feel restrained and timeless,” Wadden said.
 “For us, lighter and softer made sense.”

 Executives at Benjamin Moore had similar conversations.
-“We knew from our data that people want to bring more color into their homes and October Mist is a safe choice,” said Andrea Magno, director of Color Marketing and Development for Benjamin Moore.
+“We knew from our data that people want to bring more color into their homes, and October Mist is a safe choice,” said Andrea Magno, director of color marketing and development for Benjamin Moore.
 “It’s balanced, everyone loves it, and it goes with everything.”

 Is there a risk of being too safe, though?
 With so many big brands getting behind the same hue, some are predicting green exhaustion.